Employee Attendance Tracker: What It Is & How to Use One [+ Free Template]

-Employee Attendance Tracker Template
+Manually Tracking Employee Attendance

-We’ve set it up as a two-week view to align with companies that run payroll every two weeks.
+We’ve set up our free attendance tracker template as a two-week view, which works well with companies that run payroll every two weeks.
 We have also started the template with four payroll periods for your convenience.
 You are free to change the template to fit your needs.

-If an employee left work early without giving notice or receiving prior approval, select “Yes” in the drop-down on the date the employee left early.
+- Early Departure – If an employee left work early without giving notice or receiving prior approval, select “Yes” in the drop-down on the date the employee left early.
 Make sure you are only marking an employee as “Yes” if they have left early in violation of your company’s attendance policy.

-Sometimes employees do not show up to work and don’t call out.
+- No Call, No Show – Sometimes, employees do not show up to work and don’t call out.
 When this happens, mark the appropriate day as “Yes” to record them as a no call, no show.
 This information is vital if you need to reprimand or terminate an employee for excessive absenteeism.

 Ultimately, this sheet gives you a quick snapshot of your team’s attendance and whether you need to take action and discuss concerns with any particular team member.
 Modifying this sheet to fit your needs will help you keep track of whether you have any attendance problems with employees.

-Attendance tracking software is the most efficient way to track your employees’ attendance.
-With it, you can:
+While manually tracking employee attendance can be fairly straightforward, attendance tracking software is the most efficient way to track your employees’ attendance.